-In the intellectual domain, to be ethical, we must first acknowledge that other people are human, as we are.
+To be ethical, we must first acknowledge that other people are human, as we are.
+This is the “thinking” component of ahimsa.

 The fundamental building block of interpersonal relationships is the acknowledgement of others’ humanity or personhood.
 Obvious as this may seem, denial of this fundamental precept – or the absence of this fundamental understanding, as the case may be – has led to the severe denigrations of personhood seen in genocide and slavery.